|TSAA(USA Archery) Outdoor Tournaments In Texas and Elsewhere|

-Judges are certified by the NAA and while any tournament can be held, in order
+Judges are certified by the USAA and while any tournament can be held, in order

-to be certified by the NAA it must have certified Judges who in turn make sure
+to be certified by the USAA it must have certified Judges who in turn make sure

 that the event meets the rules.

 Outdoor tournaments can be a lot of fun.
 They are certainly more challenging than an indoor event, and many JOAD archers discover they really like it!

 Preparation: So you have registered and paid your

 entry fee, now what?
 First verify your classification - are you a Junior,

 Cadet, Cub, Bowman?
 Use this age calculator.
 Then

 to see what your distances are.
 (If you discover you didn't register the right